Country Guide: Fiji

 - All shipments are subject to inspection.

-- Returning residents, who have lived abroad for at least 1 year and persons with dual citizenship are entitled to duty and VAT exemptions.
+- Returning residents, who have lived abroad for at least 12 months and persons with dual citizenship, are entitled to duty and VAT exemptions.

 - Purchase invoice (showing purchase price and date of purchase)